86Box/86box.github.io/index.md

 compatibles from 1981 through fairly recent system designs based on the PCI bus.

+_Please note that this page is a work in progress._

 Features
 --------
 * Easy to use interface